Alluxio/alluxio/docs/en/api/S3-API.md

 priority: 0
 ---

-TODO(Calvin): Update content.
-When should users use this?
-Should this doc be marked experimental?

 * Table of Contents
 {:toc}

+TODO: Add an introduction with examples of when to use this API
+TODO: Add list of unsupported operations and relevant JIRA tickets

 Alluxio supports a RESTFul API that is compatible with the basic operations of the Amazon [S3 API](http://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).

 The [REST API documentation](http://www.alluxio.org/restdoc/{{site.ALLUXIO_MAJOR_VERSION}}/proxy/index.html)